n17r4m/mpyx/README.md

 Every instance of `F` has the following important properties which manage how it behaves relative to its location in the computational graph.
-These properties should be considerd as private, however they are available for inspection if required.
+These properties should be considered as private, however they are available for inspection if required.

 `.inputs` - An array that holds references to Queues that could emit items